ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/09-singularity-gettingstarted.md

 Depending on the version of Singularity installed on your system, you may see a different version.
 At the time of writing, `v3.5.3` is the latest release of Singularity.

+## Images and containers

+We'll start with a brief note on the terminology used in this section of the course.
+We refer to both **_images_** and **_containers_**.
+What is the distinction between these two terms?

+**_Images_** are bundles of files including an operating system, software and potentially data and other application-related files.
+They may sometimes be referred to as a _disk image_ or _container image_ and they may be stored in different ways, perhaps as a single file, or as a group of files.
+Either way, we refer to this collection of files as an image.

+A **_container_** is a virtual environment that is based on an image.
+That is, the files, applications, tools, etc that are available within a running container are determined by the image that the container is started from.
+It may be possible to start multiple container instances from an image.
+You could, perhaps, consider an image to be a form of template from which running container instances can be started.

-## Accessing and running a Singularity image
+## Getting an image and running a Singularity container

 If you recall from learning about Docker, Docker images are formed of a set of _layers_ that make up the complete image.
 When you pull a Docker image from Docker Hub, you see the different layers being downloaded to your system.
-They are stored in your local Docker repository on your system and you can see details of the available images using the docker command.
+They are stored in your local Docker repository on your system and you can see details of the available images using the `docker` command.

-Handling of images is a little different in Singularity.
+Singularity images are a little different.
 Singularity uses the [Signularity Image Format (SIF)](https://github.com/sylabs/sif) and images are provided as single `SIF` files.
-Singularity images can be pulled from [Singularity Hub](https://singularity-hub.org/).
-Singularity is also capable of running containers based on images pulled from [Docker Hub](https://hub.docker.com/), we'll look at this later in the lesson.
+Singularity images can be pulled from [Singularity Hub](https://singularity-hub.org/), a registry for container images.
+Singularity is also capable of running containers based on images pulled from [Docker Hub](https://hub.docker.com/), we'll look at this later in the Singularity material.

 > ## Singularity Hub
 > Note that in addition to providing a repository that you can pull images from, [Singularity Hub](https://singularity-hub.org/) can also build Singularity images for you from a `recipe` - a configuration file defining the steps to build an image.
-We'll look at recipes and building images later in this lesson.
+We'll look at recipes and building images later.
 {: .callout}

 Let's begin by creating a `test` directory, changing into it and _pulling_ a test _Hello World_ image from Singularity Hub: